 Another potential concern for Ayurvedic herbs is that the manufacturers aren’t regulated by the U.S. Food and Drug Administration (FDA).
 This means they aren’t held to the same standards as pharmaceutical companies and food producers.

-One study funded by the National Center for Complementary and Integrative Health found that 21 percent of 193 products (made in both the United States and India) had levels of lead, mercury, and/or arsenic that were above what’s considered acceptable for human daily intake.
+One study funded by the found that (made in both the United States and India) had levels of lead, mercury, or arsenic that were above what’s considered acceptable for human daily intake.

 It’s important to remember that ashwagandha shouldn’t replace any medical treatments recommended by your doctor.
 If you do choose to use the herb as part of your treatment plan, make sure to first discuss it with your doctor.